General Health and Safety Risk Assessment

 - Working guidelines

-In relation to the health and safety risk assessment procedure and in addition, all directors, senior managers, and line managers must ensure that this procedure is adhered to in all areas that fall under their jurisdiction.
+In relation to the health and safety assessment procedure and in addition, all directors, senior managers, and line managers must ensure that this procedure is adhered to in all areas that fall under their jurisdiction.

 The responsibility for carrying out the risk assessment is a function as well as a responsibility of line managers and it is a task that may be delegated to competent persons.
 Line management must ensure that relevant information is given to those who may be, or who are, exposed to hazards and associated risks while they carry out their duties.